 Proof that test results were tampered with

-Proof of the mother’s infidelity in marriage – When a child is born into a marriage, the husband is presumed to be the father unless proven otherwise.
+Proof of the mother’s infidelity in marriage – When a child is born into an opposite-sex marriage, the husband is presumed to be the father unless proven otherwise.

 How to Challenge Paternity

 A suit to challenge paternity is very similar to one establishing paternity.
 Each state has a slightly different way of starting a lawsuit, so check with a local family law attorney or with your state’s family law courts to find out exactly how to begin.
 Some states will take into consideration how many years have passed with a child believing a certain man is their father, and make disproving paternity more difficult because of the emotional and psychological effects it may have on the child.